Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Leveraging Incomplete Auxiliary Quantiles

 The modified Algorithm \ref{algEQL} produces draws of each $z_{ij}^{obs}$.
 For any interval $\mathcal{I}_{j}^{q}$ constructed using an intermediate point as an upper bound, define $Z_{j}^{q} = \max\{z_{ij}^{obs}: b_{ij}^{obs} = q\}$.
 With enough observations having $b_{ij}^{obs} = q$, Algorithm \ref{algEQL} should generate values of $z_{ij}^{obs}$ that cover much of the interval on the latent scale corresponding to $\mathcal{I}_{j}^{q}$.
 When this is the case, we should sample a $Z_j^q$ that is close to the corresponding $\Phi^{-1}(F_{j}(y_{j}^{q}))$ under the copula model.
 Using each sampled $Z_j^q$ from Algorithm \ref{algEQL}, for all $j$ and $q$, we compute posterior draws of

-The draws of \eqref{marginadjust} provide estimates of uncertainty about the intermediate quantiles.
+The draws of \eqref{marginadjust} provide estimates of uncertainty in the intermediate quantiles.
 When few individuals have $b_{ij}^{obs} = q$, which may occur for intervals constructed at quantiles in the tails, we expect higher uncertainty in the draws of $\tilde{F}_{j}(y_{j}^{q})$.
 This is borne out in the simulations of Section \ref{sec:sims}.
-Algorithm \ref{algMA} summarizes the process of estimating $\{\tilde{F}_j(y_j^q)\}$.
+Algorithm \ref{algMA} summarizes the process for estimating the $\{\tilde{F}_j(y_j^q)\}$.

 For imputation, we interpolate between posterior samples of $\{y_{j}^{q}, \tilde{F}_{j}(y_{j}^{q})\}_{q=1}^{s_{j}}$ and the points in $\mathcal{A}_{j}$ via a monotone spline, fit using the package \vtt{splinefun} in \vtt{R}.
 Because the upper and lower bounds of $\mathcal{A}^{*}_j$ are fixed, the smoothing step is guaranteed to produce samples of a valid distribution function that pass through the points in $\mathcal{A}^{*}_{j}$.
 We use these versions of $\tilde{F}_{j}$ to impute each $y^{mis}_{ij}$ at any iteration of Algorithm \ref{algEQL} by setting $y^{mis}_{ij} = \tilde{F}_{j}^{-1}(\Phi(z^{mis}_{ij}))$.